ericqweinstein/quixote/README.md

 Version 1 endpoints were designed for New York City; version 2 endpoints enable search across the country.
 We currently support Boston, Chicago, Minneapolis, New York, Portland, and Seattle.

 ## Running Locally
 CityShelf is currently an Angular SPA with a Clojure API (generated via [Enlive](https://github.com/cgrand/enlive), [Liberator](http://clojure-liberator.github.io/liberator/), and [Compojure](https://github.com/weavejester/compojure)).
+We're currently migrating to an isomorphic Clojure(Script) stack, at which point this repo will only contain the Quixote Clojure service and the [Cityshelf repository](https://github.com/ericqweinstein/cityshelf) will contain the client.

-You'll need the following:
+For now, you'll need the following:

 ### Client Application
 * NodeJS + NPM (Node Package Manager)